Where to Camp in Moab: Best Free Dispersed and Paid Campsites

 Up The Creek Campground offers 15 tent-only sites beside a perennial stream and underneath large cottonwood trees.

-One of the best things about Up The Creek is their location, they are just two blocks from Main Street which means you can go grab dinner and a beer or catch some live music at Woody’s Tavern and stroll back to your campsite at the end of the night.
+One of the best things about Up The Creek is its location.
+It’s just two blocks from Main Street which means you can grab dinner or catch live music at Woody’s Tavern and stroll back to your campsite at the end of the night.

-Whether you want an RV site, a tent site, or even a cabin-style room, ACT Campground in Moab is another popular option.
+Whether you want a tent site or even a cabin-style room, HTR Moab Lodge and Campground is another popular option.

-Recently, they’ve added cottages, lodge rooms, and a 30-foot Yurt as additional accommodation options.
+Recently, they’ve added safari tents, cottages, and lodge rooms as additional accommodation options.

-Our favorite part of ACT is that they have a common area kitchen for all guests that includes two gas ranges, sinks, and eating areas.
+My favorite part of HTR is that they have a common area kitchen for all guests that includes two gas ranges, sinks, and eating areas.

 The campground strives to be as environmentally friendly as possible, utilizing solar power, recycling waste, and implementing efforts to conserve water.